pauldijou/gulp-kickoff/post.md

 });
 ~~~

 What about that middleware stuff?
-I will no fully explain it here, but the idea is that if `$.args.mocked` is true, we want the API to return local data rather than targeting the real remote API.
+I will no fully explain it here, but the idea is that if `$.config.mocked` is true, we want the API to return local data rather than targeting the real remote API.
 By plugin a middleware, we can intercept request and return whatever we want.
 In the sample, any request starting with `/api` will be intercepted and it will try to load a local node module or JSON file as the response.
+You can [read the commented code](https://github.com/pauldijou/gulp-kickoff/blob/master/gulp/serve.js) for more infos.

 ## Tests